elchrisso-com/elchrisso-com.github.io/the-day/index.md

 ## **Dress Code**

-There is no formal dress code; however, please try to avoid dark colours if you can.
+There is no formal dress code so just dress smart (suits and dresses); however, please try to avoid dark colours if you can.
 Colourful bow ties are encouraged.
 High heels are fine, but remember to bring your [dancing shoes](https://open.spotify.com/track/0hAMkY2kwdXPPDfQ1e3BmJ?si=9105ced2e53f4c4f).
 If it rains, an umbrella is a good idea.